adityajain10/dining-concierge-app-on-aws/README.md

             * Create a Lambda function (LF0) that performs the chat operation
             * Use the request/response model (interfaces) specified in the API specification above

         ii.
-For now, just implement a boilerplate response to all messages:<br>
+For now, just implement a boilerplate response to all messages:
             * ex.
 User says anything, Bot responds: "I’m still under development.
 Please come back later."

     b.
 Notes<br>